sgrvinod/chess-transformers/README.md

 *Chess Transformers* is a library for training transformer models to play chess by learning from human games.

-This is in initial development and the public API may change at any time.

 ## Contents

 [**Install**](#install)